 |Can be refinished||yes||With difficulty|

-Smooth Joints: A major consideration for factory or site finished wood flooring is the joints.
-Site finished wood floor is sanded on site after installation assuring that the joints between boards are smooth.
+A major consideration for factory or site finished wood flooring is the joints.
+Site finished wood floor is sanded on site, following installation.
+This assures smooth joints between boards.
 With a prefinished wood floor you can expect a slight variation in height between the planks at the joints.
 While the difference may be difficult to see it can be felt by rubbing your hand across the joint or walking on the floor in bare feet or stockings.

-Inlays and Borders: With a wood floor that is site finished unlimited inlays and borders can be used.
-With a prefinished floor only minimal inlays and borders can be used.
+With a wood floor that is site finished unlimited inlays and borders can be used.
+With prefinished floor only minimal inlays and borders can be used.
 If you are considering inlays you will need to decide if the choice will be factory or site finished wood.

-Dust from Sanding: A site finished floor is sanded on site and therefore you can expect dust.
+Sanding on site, expect some dust.
 While a company with the proper vacuum control equipment can contain much of the dust they will not be able to eliminate it.
 A prefinished floor comes from the factory ready to install so there will be no sanding on site.
-If dust is a big concern with you than in your decision between factory or site finished wood floors you will probably want to go with the factory finish.
+If dust is a big concern in your decision, you will probably want to go with the factory finish.

-Quick Move in: With a prefinished floor you can move in the same day the floor is installed.
+With a prefinished floor you can often move in the day of installation.
 With a site finished floor you need to wait for the installation, finishing and drying of the floor before you can move in.

-Finish Odor: With a site finished floor there will be little to considerable odor depending upon the sealer and finish used.
+Site finished floor will have little to considerable odor depending upon the sealer and finish used.
 With a prefinished floor you will have no odor.

-Can be refinished: Site finished floors can be easily sanded and refinished.
-Since prefinished floors almost always contain aluminum oxide the same product sandpaper is made of they are very difficult to sand for refinishing.
-While they can usually be refinished expect to pay a lot more money for the sanding will probably cost you 2 to 3 times what you pay for sanding the site finished floor.
-Both site finished and prefinished floors must either be solid or if engineered mush have a thick enough veneer to sand and finish.
+Most prefinished floors contain aluminum oxide the same product sandpaper is made of.
+These floors are very difficult to sand for refinishing.
+While they can usually be refinished expect to pay a lot more money.
+The sanding will probably cost you 2 to 3 times what you pay for sanding the site finished floor.

 As you can see there are advantages and disadvantages to both factory or site finished wood flooring.
-You will need to weigh these advantages and decide if factory finished or site finished is best for you.
+Weigh these advantages and decide if factory finished or site finished is best for you.